jessefaler/SLS/README.md

       source: "mods/fabric/distant_horizons"

 # Whether to persist servers created from this blueprint.
-# If false, the server is removed on shutdown.
+# If false, the server is deleted on shutdown.
 save: false

 # Arbitrary metadata for external systems